Skip to content

 Independent Hospitalist Experience: The rotation is a unique opportunity to mimic the community hospitalist experience where a resident is given a panel of inpatient general pediatrics patients to triage and manage independently throughout the day under the direct supervision of a hospitalist physician.
 There are no formal teaching rounds but many informal opportunities for one-on-one attending instruction on triaging, coordinating care, admitting, discharging, and fielding outside hospital phone calls for direct admissions.

-ED consult: This rotation is an opportunity that allows pediatric residents to be on the front lines of pediatric assessment, evaluation, treatment and care.
-When children in the Emergency Department represent a challenging case or will potentially need to be admitted, the ED consult resident evaluates and triages the patient, then works one-on-one with the pediatric hospitalist, pediatric intensivist and many of the pediatric subspecialists to formulate an appropriate plan of care, including:
+ED admit: This rotation is an opportunity that allows pediatric residents to be on the front lines of pediatric assessment, evaluation, treatment and care.
+When children in the Emergency Department need to be admitted, the ED admit resident evaluates and triages the patient, then works one-on-one with the pediatric hospitalist, pediatric intensivist and many of the pediatric subspecialists to formulate an appropriate plan of care, including:

 • Admission criteria and decisions on bed placement and appropriate level of care